 Collaborating Against Violent Sectarianism

-Since 2015, Karuna Center has been co-leading the Collaborating Against Violent Sectarianism program in partnership with Critical Connections and the Islamabad-based Peace and Education Foundation.
-Participants in a November 2015 launch workshop brought together 24 influential participants representing four sectors: human rights, education, the media, and religious clergy.
+This built upon our previous partnership with Critical Connections and the Islamabad-based Peace and Education Foundation.
+Our November 2015 launch workshop in Islamabad brought together 24 influential participants representing four sectors: human rights, education, the media, and religious clergy.
 The workshop brought secular human rights activists, media professionals, and educators together with leaders from diverse schools of thought in Islam—Sunni (Deobandi and Barelvi), Shia, and sect-free.
 The participants developed common ground and dismantled stereotypes about one another.
 They divided into teams that are now creating practical, grassroots projects to foster tolerance in Islamabad.
-Through these working groups, participants are working to build more resilient communities that can withstand the manipulations of powerful people who incite violence.
+Through these working groups, participants worked to build more resilient communities that can withstand the manipulations of powerful people who incite violence.
 Recent activities have included:

 “The idea of putting people from such diverse social and religious backgrounds together in one room for three days was brilliant.
 The person to person connections established challenged all prejudices and stereotypes.” – program participant, Islamabad, November 2015